shakacode/react-webpack-rails-tutorial/.controlplane/readme.md

 # Provision all infrastructure on Control Plane.
 # app tutorial-app will be created per definition in .controlplane/controlplane.yml
-cpl setup gvc postgres redis rails -a tutorial-app
+cpl apply-template gvc postgres redis rails -a tutorial-app

 # Build and push docker image to Control Plane repository
 # Note, may take many minutes.
 Be patient.